-As Covid-19 spreads it’s important that we are protecting ourselves from contact.
+As Covid-19 spreads we must be protecting ourselves from contact.
 Many people in the medical profession are near, but not close enough to get the highly coveted, low inventory medical grade face masks.

-We also enacted our made up “Eva’s Law” – like New York Governor Cuomo’s Matilda’s Law – in honor of my mom – Eva.
-We will make a mask for anyone in our community who is over 70 or with a compromised immune system in our fantastic flannel “I Love Grandma” fabric!
+We also enacted our made-up “Eva’s Law” – like New York Governor Cuomo’s Matilda’s Law – in honor of my mom – Eva.
+With that said, we will make a mask for anyone in our community who is over 70 or with a compromised immune system in our fantastic flannel “I Love Grandma” fabric!
 We will also happily drop off the mask right into their mailbox.

 There’s a very generous woman in our town who shared in a Facebook group that she is creating “kits” and donating to anyone who knows how to sew.
 She is then collecting them back and distributing them to people requesting them in our community (all steps are being done outside on her stoop with minimal contact between humans).
 JoAnn Fabrics is also creating kits for sewers and then distributing completed masks to local hospitals.